karishmakajani110/PortfolioProjects/Python/Web Scraping/README.md

 # Wikipedia Web Scraping (Python)

+## Project Overview
-This project extracts structured tabular data from Wikipedia pages and converts it into clean, analysis-ready datasets.
+This project uses Python to extract structured tabular data from Wikipedia pages and convert it into clean, analysis-ready datasets.
+The focus is on collecting data, handling basic cleaning tasks, and preparing the output for downstream analysis.

+---

 ## Objective
-To demonstrate web scraping and data preparation using Python on real-world data.

-## Key Features
-- Scrapes HTML tables from Wikipedia
+- Extract tabular data from web pages using Python
-- Cleans and processes data using pandas
+- Clean and structure the data for analysis
-- Handles missing values
-- Exports data to CSV format
+- Export the processed data into CSV format

+---

 ## Tools & Libraries
 - Python
 - BeautifulSoup
 - pandas
 - requests

+---

+## Data Extraction & Preparation
+The following steps were performed in this project:

+- Scraped HTML tables from Wikipedia pages using BeautifulSoup
+- Loaded scraped data into pandas DataFrames
+- Handled missing values and basic data inconsistencies
+- Exported cleaned data into CSV files

+---

 ## Output
-- Clean CSV files suitable for analysis and reporting
+The final output consists of clean CSV files that can be used for analysis or reporting.

+---

 ## Notes
-This project focuses on data extraction and preparation rather than visualization.
+This project focuses on data extraction and preparation using Python rather than visualization or advanced analysis.